denissearenas/face-recognition-image/README.md

 2. Add into `Workingfolder/TestImages` the images to tag people in.

 3. Run `main.py`
+    - You can change the tolerance.
+The lower the tolerance more strict becomes the matching.

 ## Colors

 Depending on the distance there is a color code for the rectangles drawn.
-By default the tolerance is 0.6 and the colors as set as a proportion of the tolerance.
+By default the tolerance is 0.6 and the colors are set as a proportion of the tolerance.
 Then by default this are the color codes:

 - ![#606060](https://placehold.it/15/606060"/000000?text=+) `Grey`